keefe/interlocutor/README.md

 Unless you want to sign up for a paid plan, request URLs must be updated to the new UUID every time ngrok is started
-5. In your app page, [e.g.](https://api.slack.com/apps/A033ESGMYTZ/general?) create a slash command /echo and register that to https://<UUID>.ngrok.io/slack/events don't include the name of the slash command in there
+5. In your app page, [e.g.](https://api.slack.com/apps/A033ESGMYTZ/general?) create a slash command /echo and register that to https://<UUID>.ngrok.io/slack/events don't include the name of the slash command in there.
+I registered with ngrok.com and put my AuthToken in and my session seems to have run quite long, even persisting overnight.
+6. Create two slash command with this slack/events URI as the request URL called /echo and /advise
-6. Install this app to your workspace
+7. Install this app to your workspace
-7. run eclipse from the command line to get env variables e.g. open /Users/kroeders//eclipse/java-2021-12/Eclipse.app run the code, should see hello in the home screen
+8. run eclipse from the command line to get env variables e.g. open /Users/kroeders//eclipse/java-2021-12/Eclipse.app run the code, should see hello in the home screen
+9. Create a test channel and run /invite @botname to add the bot